North Carolina emergency financial assistance.

 The state of North Carolina will only then provide short-term assistance or grants for these non-recurring emergencies that may be experienced.
 The goal of this particular resource is to not provide financial aid to residents that continue to be living in poverty.
 It is for one time challenges.

-At the end of the day, any emergency assistance provided must enable the family to move toward self-sufficiency over the mid to long term and support employment for the family.
+At the end of the day, any emergency assistance provided by North Carolina must enable the family to move toward self-sufficiency over the mid to long term and support employment for the family.
 To qualify for housing or utility assistance, the family must have total household income under the federal 200% of the poverty guidelines.
 Each request sent to the state or your local county will be evaluated on an individual basis.

 Apply for emergency assistance in North Carolina from Social Services